|Credit Card||Main Features||Annual Fee||Bankwest Zero Platinum||No Foreign Transaction Fees||$0|

 Why We Like It:

-Are you interested in doing a balance transfer?
-It has a decent balance transfer offer of 2.99% for the first 9 months with a 0% transfer fee.
+Do you currently not have a Bankwest credit card and want to transfer an outstanding balance over from another card with a different provider?
+If so, you’ll like that the Bankwest Zero Platinum has a decent balance transfer offer of 2.99% interest for the first 9 months, with a 0% transfer fee.

 No set minimum income is required.